Happyr/annotation-warmer/Readme.md

 ## Assumptions

-We assume that the classes in the specified paths are using PSR-4.
-We also assume that all *.php classes in the path has a class which is the same as the filename.
+* We assume that the classes in the specified paths are using PSR-4.
+* We also assume that all `*.php` files in the path has a class with the same as the filename.

 ## Limitations